hclent/Science-Citation-Knowledge-Extractor/README.md

 TEMPLATES
 --------------------------------------
-See dashboard.html for main content (dashboard.html is a continuation of header.html)
+See dashboard.html for main page content and some example results (dashboard.html is a continuation of header.html) See results.html for the results of the user queried pubmedID.
+Currently only printing the titles, authors, and urls of citations